zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ### Plain Binary

-It is recommended to use the `otelcol` binary inside terminal multiplexer tools like `tmux` or `screen`, since plain binary usage is ephemeral.
+It is recommended to use the `otelcol` binary inside the terminal multiplexer tools like `tmux` or `screen`, since plain binary usage is ephemeral.

 To copy the updated `config.yaml` file: